Julia Hoffman: The Cure

 Julia admitted that she had long been fascinated with the relationship between life and death and wanted Barnabas' help to bridge them.
 Her plan was that, over a period of time, she would inject new plasma into Barnabas' bloodstream to counteract the destruction of his own blood cells and thus counteract his vampirism.
 Julia and Barnabas went to the Old House to pick a room in the basement for a laboratory.
 Barnabas, however, still planned on murdering Julia.
-As he was about to, Julia revealed that Maggie was still alive and would identify Barnabas as Julia's killer unless she (Julia) stopped the memories from returning.
-Shortly thereafter Maggie escaped Windcliff and reappeared in Collinsport to everyone's shock; again Barnabas threatened to kill Julia, but she hypnotised Maggie to suppress her memories.
+As he was about to, Julia revealed that Maggie was still alive and would identify Barnabas as Julia's killer unless Julia stopped the memories from returning.
+Shortly thereafter Maggie escaped Windcliff and reappeared in Collinsport to everyone's shock; again Barnabas threatened to kill Julia, but she hypnotized Maggie to suppress her memories.
 Julia told Barnabas that she would continue to do so only if he continued to participate in her experiments.

 Julia was wary of Barnabas and Victoria's relationship, attempting to keep the two of them apart.
 When Victoria became engaged to Burke Devlin (Anthony George), Julia cautioned Barnabas that he not hurt anyone; he now willingly agreed to participate in Julia's experiments, in the hope of winning Victoria as a mortal.

 David Collins began to grow suspicious of Barnabas and was closing in on his secret, threatening the experiments.
 Julia hypnotized David when he broke into the Old House.
-Dave Woodard then found out that Barnabas was actually the son of the eighteenth century Joshua Collins (Louis Edmonds) and stole Julia's notes from the experiments from her room in Collinwood.
+Dave Woodard (at this point played by Peter Turgeon) then found out that Barnabas was actually the son of the eighteenth century Joshua Collins (Louis Edmonds) and stole Julia's notes from the experiments from her room in Collinwood.
 Julia confronted Dave and attempted to convince him to keep Barnabas' secret.
 When Dave refused to cooperate, Julia agreed to help Barnabas murder him.
 Barnabas injected Dave with a substance which would mimic the appearance of a heart attack.
 Because of Julia's guilt, she wanted to cancel the experiments but Barnabas refused.

 Now completely at the mercy of Barnabas' demands and in love with the reluctant vampire, Julia attempted to remove her rival, Victoria Winters, from the situation.
 After she told Victoria that Barnabas would rather be left alone, Barnabas demanded that Julia stay out of his personal affairs.
 Secretly, Julia began planting subconscious fears in Victoria's mind, hypnotizing the family governess and showing her Barnabas in his coffin.